department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

-This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that computes **objective** overall community-care eligibility by combining eligibility codes from the Eligibility and Enrollment System (E&E) with wait- and drive-time access standards.
+This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that computes **objective** overall community-care eligibility by combining eligibility codes from the Eligibility and Enrollment System (E&E) with drive- and wait-time access standards.
-(Average historical wait times are provided by Facilities API.
-Average drive times are also provided by Facilities API. )

 ![applications](src/plantuml/apps.png)

+Average drive times are also provided by Facilities API.
-Historical wait times from the Facilities API are expected to be replaced with live wait times from the VistA Integration Adapter (VIA).
+Live appointment wait times will be provided by the VistA Integration Adapter (VIA).
+(Integration with VIA is in-progress.)

 For more information about the deployment architecture in different environments, see the [architecture diagrams](architecture.md).